 The Group's share of production of gas from the Block is sold to GAIL.
-The price has been agreed for a period of three years which is expiring in September 2015 and henceforth, the same would be reviewed periodically and reassessed mutually by the parties.
+The price has been agreed for a period of three years with periodical review and reassessment as mutually by the parties.
+Presently the price is under review and negotiation, which the Group expects to be finalized soon.
 No commodity price hedging contracts have been entered into.